Thomas Adams (manufacturer and philanthropist): Philanthropist, Christian and family man

 Adams had some reverses in trading, the scope of his business being reduced in 1843 and 1844 through a financial crisis brought about by the failure of an agent.
 In 1857 there was a fluctuation in the lace trade prompted by panic in America, and the American Civil War caused a worldwide shortage of cotton for much of the 1860s.

 He was a hard and sharp businessman, strictly honest but often capable of striking a good bargain.
 Away from commerce, he was extremely generous, giving away large sums of money to charity, in particular, to religious and educational projects.
 For example, in 1846, he anonymously gave £500 to the Bishop of Lincoln towards the building of a school for the poor.
-Later, after the 1870 Education Act, he gave £500 and a further £400 towards the site for a new school in nearby Poplar Street.
+Later, after the Elementary Education Act 1807, he gave £500 and a further £400 towards the site for a new school in nearby Poplar Street.

 He was one of a band of Christian philanthropists who succeeded in building 6 churches in Nottingham.
 One of these, St Luke's Church, Nottingham was of particular interest to Adams as many of its parishioners were Adams Company employees.
 He laid its foundation stone on 2 July 1862.

 After his death, the family bought land and provided several hundred pounds to build St Philip's Church, Pennyfoot Street, intended to be the Thomas Adams memorial church.
 St Mary's, where Thomas and Lucy married, has a large stained-glass memorial window at its West end.
 There is also a memorial to Thomas in St Leodegarius Church, Basford.